T0b1asN/Networking-Test-1/README.md

 --------------------------------------

 ### **How to use**
-When you start the application, you see two textboxes and two buttons.
+#### Server
+1. If you want to change the port on which the server will be set up, enter it in the textbbox in the bottom right corner
-First you enter your name in the top text box, if you want to set up a server, you click on the button for the server and the server starts.
+2. Press on the button for the server
-When you want to be a client, you also need to enter the ip adress of the server you want to connect to, which can be found at the top of the server application, the standard is your local ip adress, so you normally only need to change the last part of the ip.
+3. Enter your nickname in the pop-up
+4. Wait for clients to connect
+5. Have conversations :speech_balloon:
+#### Client
+1. Enter the IP address of the server in the textbox in the bottom left corner (server can see it in the top of his window)
+2. Enter the port on which the server is in the textbox in the bottom right corner (server can also see this at the top)
-After that you click the button for client and the application tries to connect to the server.
+3. Press on the button for the client
-In both cases, server and client, opens a new window.
-At the top you can find the information of the server or client, for example the name, below that are your messages and at the bottom is the textbox for entering text, which can be send with pressing the enter key.
+4. You are asked for a nickname, enter it.
+If it is already in use on the server, this window will pop up again
+5. Have conversations :speech_balloon:

 ###### **Have fun!**